tributech-solutions/tributech-docs/docs/quickstart/create-dataset.md

 ## Data Stream IDs

 Once the dataset is created it will look somwhat like this.
-Each of the data streans inside of the dataset now has a uniqe ID.
+Each of the data streams inside of the dataset now has a uniqe ID.
 This ID can be copied to the clipboard using the button next to each stream in the column "ID".
 These DataStreamIDs will later be relevant when setting up the simulated Edge Device.

 ![Dataset overview](img/dataset.png)